yichunzhao/SpringConfigurationProperties/README.md

 * Decorating the POJO with @Component; IOC do the property binding within the bean factory

-* Using bean method, decorated with a @ConfigurationProperties, meaning that this bean is binded with the property file.
+* Using bean method, decorated with a @ConfigurationProperties, meaning that this bean is bind with the property file.

 * Decorating the POJO with @ConfigurationProperties, meanwhile enabling property scanning, by @EnableConfigurationProperties and @ConfigurationPropertiesScan along with @SpringBootApplication.